zacksimpson/verses-tool/README.md

 # verses-tool

-A "Verses" tool for the Light Phone III — shows one Bible verse per day (ESV translation), built with the official [Light SDK](https://github.com/lightphone/light-sdk).
+A simple daily Bible verse tool for the Light Phone III, built with the official [Light SDK](https://github.com/lightphone/light-sdk).

 This repo is a fork of light-sdk's scaffolding (`sdk/`, `plugin/`, `lint-rules/`, etc.) with